Data Protection

 Main service provider: Google Ireland Ltd, Gordon House, Barrow Street, Dublin 4, Ireland.

 Transmission to third countries is possible.
 What are known as standard contractual clauses in accordance with Art.
 46 GDPR have been concluded as suitable guarantees.
 The adequacy decision also applies to third countries/companies for which there is an adequacy decision.
-For more information, visit: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu_de.
+For more information, visit: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection/rules-international-data-transfers_en.

 Deletion/revocation: